 - The GC reviews the bids.

-- Depending on the nature of the change work, the GC accepts one or more qualifying bids and gets approval from the owner.
+- Depending on the scope of the change work, the general contractor solicits and evaluates one or more qualified bids from specialized trade contractors, determines the final cost, and obtains approval from the owner.

 - The GC then adds the approved CO as a task/deliverable to the master schedule, so the job(s) can be assigned to the respective subcontractors.

-- The approved estimate of the CO adds to the project budget automatically.
+- The approved total cost of the CO is added to the project budget automatically.

-For changes that affect a client contract, the respective subcontractor submits their bid.
+For changes that affect a client contract, the respective subcontractor submits their estimate.
 Then:

-- The GC reviews the bid and gets approval from the owner.
+- The GC reviews the estimate and gets approval from the owner.

 - The GC gets the signature from the involved parties.